 Service as a Differentiator

-IMS Kenosha, one of the seven IMS-owned, ISO 9001 Warehouse & Fulfillment facilities in our network.
-Not only does IMS require their associates to personally own the relationships with clients driving high service standards, but they literally own the logistics services process from beginning to end.
+IMS Kenosha is one of the seven ISO 9001 Warehouse & Fulfillment facilities that IMS maintains in our network.
+Not only does IMS require their associates to personally own the relationships with clients driving high service standards, but they maintain their own logistics services process from beginning to end.
 Many of our competitors don’t view logistics services, including warehouse operations, customer service and transportation, as a core competency.

 At IMS, ownership is maintained throughout the supply chain.
 IMS manages its own facilities; product is ordered, picked, packed, and shipped under the control of IMS associates.
 When an issue arises, we own it, not another third party.